suffolklibraries/lgc/content/collections/events/salty-seadogs-31-07.md

     content:
       -
         type: text
-        text: "We’ll also showcase some of the results from this project.
-So come, bring, share, enjoy and celebrate with us.\_"
+        text: "Sit close and hear tell of savage sea serpents, miserable mermaids and even a seal woman in search of her fur.
+The session will last for one hour including a short comfort break.\_"
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1748344585
+updated_at: 1748345100
 duplicated_from: 080959bd-b5c2-4354-b63f-2a7e7d677ebc
-featured_image: pelicanpelican-3x2/support.png
+featured_image: pelicanpelican-3x2/literature.png
 cta: |-
   This event is organised by Suffolk Archives